bbs-io/synchronet-docker/README.md

 # Synchronet BBS Software

-## README - WARNING

-The current `:latest`, `:3.19b`, `:3.19`, `:3` tags are Intel only.
-There was an issue with the build configuration that optimized for modern Intel instructions that break on Ryzen and possibly older Intel CPUs.
-If this doesn't run for you, you should stick to `3.18b` or move to a nightly release (once fixed).

-### 2022-09-04

-`linux/x86-64` builds only for now...
-ARM builds have been too problematic.

-Removed 3.19* from docker images, they were broken on AMD, also removed stale `nightly` builds ... working on restoring nightlies.

-**Breaking change** - You now only need to mount a single directory `.` to `/sbbs-data`, if you were using the example docker-compose, you should be able to simply switch out the volume path(s) for a single entry.
-If you are overriding the web directory, you should still mount this as `mydir:/sbbs/web` which will work properly inside the container.
-Do not mount `./backup` to `/backup`, this will by symlinked to `/sbbs-data/backup`

-`/sbbs/scripts/sbbs` - will appear higher in the PATH statement before `/sbbs/exec/sbbs` this is intentional as it will run the initialization process before starting, this will appropriately link the directories in question from `/sbbs-data` to `/sbbs` inside the runtime instance.

----

 **[Synchronet](http://wiki.synchro.net/)** is a modern bulletin board software supporting classic terminal interfaces as well as modern web interfaces and other services.